www0wwwjs1/Matrix-Capsules-EM-Tensorflow/README.md

 - Configuration: A=32, B=4, C=4, D=4, batch_size=128, iteration number of EM routing: 2, no Coordinate Addition, cross entropy loss, test accuracy is 96.4%.

 > **To Do List:**
-> 1. Spread Loss is about to be implemented.
-> 2. Experiments on smallNORB as in paper is about to be casted.
+> 1. Experiments on smallNORB as in paper is about to be casted.

 Any questions and comments to the code and the original algorithms are welcomed!!!
 My email: zhangsuofei at njupt.edu.cn